 Coming into Phase 1, Juno Solar will not have any indication of affected system requirements or cost, since the project will not have been studied.
 After the release of the Phase 1 Study results but before the end of Phase 2 customer engagement, Juno Solar would be notified that an affected system study may be required.
 However, the timeline does not support receiving affected system requirements and cost before Phase 2 milestones are due.
 The preferred timeline would be for affected system studies to occur during the Phase 2 Study so that the costs and requirements would be known before posting M3 milestones prior to Facilities Study.
 In the case where a potential affected system was identified during Phase 2 study, this may not be possible.
+(T. Vol. 3, pp. 29-30)

 Witness Metz stated that uncertainty about Affected System Upgrade costs associated with Juno Solar would make it difficult for the Commission to resolve Juno Solar's Application until after an Affected System study was concluded.
-However, Affected System costs are not relevant in this proceeding.
-Juno Solar Witness Miller committed that Juno Solar will not seek reimbursement for any Duke Energy Affected System Upgrade costs that might be incurred, meaning that no such costs would be reimbursed by North Carolina ratepayers.
+(T. Vol. 3, pp. 29-30) However, the Commission finds and concludes that Affected System costs are not relevant in this proceeding.
+Juno Solar Witness Miller committed that Juno Solar will not seek reimbursement for any Duke Energy Affected System Upgrade costs that might be incurred, meaning that Juno Solar will pay for all such costs and no costs would be reimbursed by North Carolina ratepayers.
+(T. Vol. 1, p.
+82)

-EVIDENCE AND CONCLUSIONS FOR FINDINGS OF FACT NO. 14
+EVIDENCE AND CONCLUSIONS FOR FINDINGS OF FACT NO. 16